NixOS/nix.dev/source/tutorials/nix-language.md

 ## Attribute sets

-Attribute sets are collections of name-value-pairs.
+Attribute sets are unordered collections of name-value-pairs.

 Together with primitive data types and lists, they work exactly like in JSON and look very similar.